 But the foods you put in your body can help.

 “Naturopathic medicine remedies, such as tonics and broths with natural, anti-inflammatory ingredients and immune-modulating agents, can help support the body’s natural healing process,” Simon adds.

-Here are five research-backed drinks that can help fight inflammation in your body.
+Here are seven research-backed drinks that can help fight inflammation in your body.

 Use this tonic for short-term inflammation relief.
 But no longer than a month, Simon cautions.

 - easily accessible